Supreme Court, transparency, openness, digital information, internet, judicial legitimacy, politics, impartiality, open secret

 The United States Supreme Court has an uneasy relationship with openness: it complies with some calls for transparency, drags its feet in response to others, and sometimes simply refuses to go along.
 I argue that the Court’s position is understandable given that the internet age of fluid information and openness has often been heralded in terms that are antithetical to the Court’s operations.
 Even so, I also argue the Court actually has little to fear from greater transparency.
 The understanding of the Court with the greatest delegitimizing potential is the understanding that the justices render decisions on the basis of political preference rather than according to legal principle and impartial reason.
 Yet this political understanding of the Court cannot be revealed by greater transparency because this understanding is already broadly held and co-exists with the popular view that the Court is an impartial arbiter.
 The notion that the justices are influenced by politics is, in short, an open secret.
 Rather than wondering how judicial legitimacy might survive in an era when information continuously floods into the public sphere, I argue that the better question is how judicial legitimacy can be maintained in the first place when the judiciary is widely understood to be partisan and impartial at the same time.

 Bybee, Keith J., "Open Secret: Why the Supreme Court has Nothing to Fear From the Internet" (2012).
 Institute for the Study of the Judiciary, Politics, and the Media at Syracuse University.
 1.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.

-American Politics Commons, Constitutional Law Commons, Courts Commons, Judges Commons, Law and Society Commons, Legal Studies Commons, Politics Commons, Public Law and Legal Theory Commons, Rule of Law Commons, Social Influence and Political Communication Commons
+American Politics Commons, Constitutional Law Commons, Courts Commons, Judges Commons, Law and Politics Commons, Law and Society Commons, Legal Studies Commons, Public Law and Legal Theory Commons, Rule of Law Commons, Social Influence and Political Communication Commons